Under the Skin Ending, Explained

 “The Mist”

-The “Man with a deformed face” ordeal is followed by a hazy scene, wherein the alien is in apparently some sort of highland with haze and fog, while the biker is now looking into the same very mirror which was looked upon by the alien.
+The “Man with a deformed face” ordeal is followed by a hazy scene, wherein the alien is apparently in some sort of highland with haze and fog, while the biker is now looking into the same very mirror which was looked upon by the alien.
 Once done, the biker appears hazy himself, given the fact that relying on the alien is no longer an option, for she has definitely “turned” to the human side.
 His aide can no longer be trusted, which brings us to the point in the movie when the alien was “hired” in the first place.

 There could be many possibilities on why the present alien “harvester/abductor” was recruited – the previous lady could’ve turned like her, given the fact that she was visibly crying before her death, or she was “terminated” before her mission was accomplished to make way for her replacement.
-The biker’s disdain can also be explained by the fact that he has to slowly and steadily give up on this aspirations, given both his recruits have turned to the other side and are no longer his accomplices.
+The biker’s disdain can also be explained by the fact that he has to slowly and steadily give up on this aspiration, given both his recruits have turned to the other side and are no longer his accomplices.

 The alien now walks down a street, and she orders a cake and tries to eat it at a restaurant, gags after eating it, and leaves.
 She meets up with a man who follows her on a bus, takes her home and makes her feel at one.
 Her reaction to television or human touch is that of a newborn – trying to figure a lot of things out.